Skip to main content

 5. LLM Bypass: Structured rows skip chunking, entity extraction, and summarization — the graph is built entirely from schema metadata

-The primary_key parameter controls upsert behavior.
+The primary_key parameter controls upsert behavior when you use write_disposition="merge".
 If not specified, cognee auto-detects from an id column or falls back to the first column.
-Set DLT_MAX_ROWS_PER_TABLE (default: 50) to control the maximum rows ingested per table.
+Use the max_rows_per_table kwarg on remember() / add() to override the per-table row cap for a single call, or set the DLT_MAX_ROWS_PER_TABLE environment variable (default: 50) to change the process-wide default.

 Use Cases